 MS In Data Science

-Kickstart your career in 12 months.
-In one year, you can gain the tools that will help companies, government and science make better decisions.
+Pursue your degree full or part-time and gain the tools that will help companies, government and non-profits make better decisions.

 As organizations increasingly turn to data to inform decision-making, they are looking for professionals who can build the tools that extract, analyze, interpret and manage massive amounts data from a wide variety of sources.
 Data scientists uniquely blend technical and creative skills to create solutions that help a range of organizations – corporate, nonprofit, government – thrive and be more successful.

-With the University of Denver’s unique one-year accelerated MS in Data Science designed for early career professionals, you’ll be ready for a successful career as a data scientist.
+With the University of Denver’s MS in Data Science, you’ll be ready for a successful career as a data scientist.
 With an explosion of job openings in data science —up 108% since 2013—you’ll be well positioned to pursue the “sexiest job” of the 21st century, as coined by Harvard Business Review.

 You’ll learn and develop comprehensive data science skills and knowledge, including programming, algorithms, machine learning, data mining, parallel and distributed systems, and data management.
 Not only will you learn how to use existing statistical and analytical tools necessary for evaluating and interpreting data, you will also learn how to build new tools that facilitate the use of data in making critical research, policy, and business decisions.